 What exactly is mesothelioma?

-One of the most frequently asked questions upon diagnosis, malignant mesothelioma is a cancer that occurs in several parts of the body after long-term exposure to asbestos, and in some instances, short exposure.
+This is one of the most common questions asked since mesothelioma is considered such a rare disease.
+Malignant mesothelioma is a cancer that occurs in several parts of the body after long-term exposure to asbestos, and in some instances, short exposure.
 The most typical type of mesothelioma is lung-related cancer.
 However, mesothelioma can affect several parts of the body, including the heart, lungs, abdomen, and more.

 In most cases, people affected by mesothelioma were exposed to asbestos while on the job and/or via products that contain asbestos-containing products.
 Companies who supplied asbestos and asbestos-containing products are usually liable for damages if no warnings were given regarding their products.
 As a result, several asbestos trust funds have been set up to compensate people who are suffering from mesothelioma due to the negligence of others.
 Over $30 billion has been set aside in trust funds.
 If you have mesothelioma, contact us today and let us help you win the compensation you deserve.